Comic Book: Lovecraft

 - It's Not You, It's My Enemies: Although he never tells her, it is Lovecraft's reason for leaving Sonia.

-- Talking to Themself: In the center of Arkham, Lovecraft meets another him, that gives him a "The Reason You Suck" Speech, telling him that Arkham was just a pathetic construct of a mediocre pulp-fiction writer, who wanted to give his life some importance in order to compensate for his broken childhood and his ability to scare the people around him away.
+- Talking to Themself: In the center of Arkham, Lovecraft meets another him, that gives him a Breaking Speech, telling him that Arkham was just a pathetic construct of a mediocre pulp-fiction writer, who wanted to give his life some importance in order to compensate for his broken childhood and his ability to scare the people around him away.
 Lovecraft is clearly shaken by the speech, but realizes that something is wrong about the other him, especially the facts that he keeps asking about about the location of the Necronomicon and constantly calls him Carter.
 Lovecraft then stabs the other him in the eye, and reveals that he was Wilbur Whateley in disguise.

 - Tome of Eldritch Lore: The Necronomicon, of course.
 Lovecraft is the only one able to use it to somewhat positive effect, and even then it's incredibly dangerous.

 - Very Loosely Based on a True Story: The years and dates for which Lovecraft writes certain stories, invents part certain parts of his mythology, and meets certain people are very mixed up, to the point were the story is hardly bearing any resemblance to the real events.
 But, as John Carpenter muses in the foreword, it would probably be the kind of story Lovecraft would have written about his life, if he had the chance.